CaptModTerm13/RISC-V-Verilog-Implementation/datamem/README.md

 ## Overview

-The data memory module provides a 4KB (1024 words × 32 bits) memory space for data storage and retrieval in a RISC-V single-cycle processor implementation.
+The data memory module provides a 4KB (1024 words × 32 bits) memory space for data storage and retrieval in a RISC-V single-cycle processorimplementation.

 ## Features